 The COVID-19 situation in Croatia and what this means for you:

-To our wonderful customers who are being so patient and understanding, we really appreciate your kindness at this difficult time.
+To our wonderful customers who have been so patient and understanding, we really appreciate your kindness at this difficult time.

 Thanks for your email.
 We’re contacting clients individually in departure date order to check on your plans.